aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 - `run(command: str)`: lets you run a linux command that will persist in the shell session.

+## Helm

+Helm is a tool used in Kubernetes to package, configure, and deploy applications using "charts," which are collections of Kubernetes resource definitions.
+It simplifies managing complex deployments by letting you define your app and its dependencies in reusable, versioned packages.

 ## Kubernetes admin

 Kubernetes admin refers to installing a Kubernetes cluster and managing it on a generic Linux device or VM.